CRNing/techjam2026_shopping_copilot/README.md

 whether to return results or ask a targeted clarification question to narrow down the candidate pool faster.

+> **Submission report:** method, model-choice rationale, limitations, and a
+> disclosure of network access / latency / token usage / estimated cost are
+> documented separately in [`REPORT.md`](./REPORT.md), per the submission
+> rules.

 ## Project Overview

 The agent is built around four ideas from the problem statement: